yurisuika/Isabella/README.md

 The textures are a fork of the continuation of Isabella II.

-SuikaCraft '1.7.10 Legacy'
+SuikaCraft `1.7.10 Legacy`

-SuikaCraft Snapshot '1.8 / Latest Snapshot'
+SuikaCraft Snapshot `1.8 / Latest Snapshot`

-SuikaCraft Snapshot Alt Glass 'with BetterGlass like stained glass'
+SuikaCraft Snapshot Alt Glass `with BetterGlass like stained glass`

 ## Servers